openshift/enhancements/enhancements/network-observability/network-observability.md

 performance of the OVS.

 A priviledged eBPF agent can run on each cluster node as an alternative to generate NetFlows.
-This will impact the performance of nodes.
+This will impact the performance of nodes with a lower overall consumption than OVS approach.

 ### Implementation Details/Notes/Constraints